Electrical work on or near energised electrical equipment

 The risk of working near energised electrical equipment can be as great as working on the parts themselves.
 There have been a number of serious incidents where persons have received significant injuries from an arc flash where they were working near exposed energised equipment and did not consider further upstream isolation.

-These changes will broaden the legislative requirements for electrical work on energised electrical equipment to include electrical work on or near energised electrical equipment.
+From 1 January 2025 amendments which broadened the legislative requirements for electrical work on energised electrical equipment to include electrical work on or near energised electrical equipment came into effect.

 Near means within 3m of an exposed energised part of electrical equipment.